Months of QA, completed in hours with OwlityAI.

 The future of QA lies in a deep understanding of user flows (how they come to an app, how they act within it, and how they switch between applications).
 As well as in spotting frequently traversed paths.
 Alongside this, the approach includes more edge cases into suites, eventually improving user experience.

-Testing life cycle
+Testing life cycle with AI integration

 The process: Machine Learning model scans the code repository and analyzes recent changes to predict areas with defects.
 Simultaneously, it synthesizes test scenarios by drawing on similar projects, application logs, and even requirement descriptions.